Most companies don't call a software consultancy when things are going well.

 What happens after launch?

-You have options.
-Some clients transition fully to their internal team with our documentation and knowledge transfer.
-Some continue working with us for ongoing development.
+Some clients transition to their internal team with our documentation; others continue with us for ongoing development.
 Either way, our 12-month bug-free warranty covers everything we built.

 How much does software consulting cost?

 Rates vary based on scope, team size, and engagement model.
-U.S.-based senior engineers cost more than offshore teams, but the total project cost often ends up lower because of fewer misunderstandings and less rework.
-We're happy to discuss pricing once we understand your specific needs.
+U.S.-based engineers cost more hourly but often lower total cost due to fewer misunderstandings and less rework.

 Pete Whiting is the Head of Growth and Client Service at The Gnar Company, where he leads business development, marketing, and client service activities to help companies build high-quality custom software.
 With over a decade of experience at the firm, Pete specializes in driving revenue growth and ensuring high utilization of development teams through strategic go-to-market and product marketing initiatives.